kamilsarelo/dynatrace-time-tracking/README.md

 ```
 2. download the latest spreadsheet and migrate your data from the old one (safest way to do this: copy cells in old spreadsheet, paste and cut in Notepad, paste in new spredsheet)

-3. copy the Timecockpit-relevant strings from the latest spreadsheet:
+3. copy the Timecockpit-prepared strings from the latest spreadsheet:

 ![](./resouces/spreadsheet.png)